 - Intra-frequency measurement with no measurement gap in clause 9.2.5, when none of the SMTC occasions of this intra-frequency measurement object are overlapped by the measurement gap.

 - Intra-frequency measurement with no measurement gap in clause 9.2.5, when part of the SMTC occasions of this intra-frequency measurement object are overlapped by the measurement gap.

+- CSI-RS based intra-frequency measurement with no measurement gap in clause 9.2.5.

 UE is expected to conduct the measurement of this measurement object i only outside the measurement gaps.